TairCohen/Computer-Vision-Project/README.md

 ## Dataset

-The images used in this project were obtained from a Kaggle dataset.
+The images used in this project were obtained from Kaggle [Skin diseases image dataset](https://www.kaggle.com/datasets/ismailpromus/skin-diseases-image-dataset) dataset.
 The dataset consists images of skin lesions labeled into three classes:

 * Psoriasis + Lichen Planus